 The power of a positive outlook

 Is happiness something we can learn?
-Health science researcher Gillian Mandich says yes—and by adopting a positive outlook, entrepreneurs can better face difficult times such as the COVID-19 pandemic.
+Health science researcher Gillian Mandich says yes—and by adopting a positive outlook, entrepreneurs can better face difficult times.

 “People tend to think happiness just happens,” says Mandich, “but it’s actually something you can develop with practice, and the benefits touch pretty much every part of your life.”